-Council meetings are held the first Monday of the month at 9:30 am and the third Monday of the month at 6:30 pm, except where they fall on statutory holidays when they are held on the next business day.
+Council meetings are held the first Monday and third Monday of the month at 6:30pm, except where they fall on statutory holidays when they are held on the next business day.
 Regular Council Meetings are typically not held in July and August, but Special Meetings may be called if required.

 Council meetings are open to the public, unless they deal specifically with the Freedom of Information and Privacy Act or sections of the Municipal Government Act related to labour, legal or land issues which are discussed in-camera.
 However, all decisions are made publicly.